-Funky, low key Rockport (population 11,000) is on Aransas Bay on the Texas Gulf Coast, about 35 miles northeast of Corpus Christi (population 285,000).
+Funky, low key Rockport (population 11,000) is on Aransas Bay on the Texas Gulf Coast, about 30 miles northeast of Corpus Christi (population 285,000).
 Its clean beaches, fishing waters and birding areas have made it a vacation destination and millionaires' retreat for years.
-Although it sits behind publicly owned and privately owned barrier islands, the city was severely damaged by Hurricane Harvey in the fall of 2017.

 Windswept, flat and dotted with towering live oaks, Rockport is an easygoing place, and life often occurs in or on the water.
 Mile-long, pebbly Rockport Beach Park is the main beach and is Texas' only certified Blue Wave Beach.
-Some of it is gone now, thanks to the storm, but it is still one of the cleanest and safest strips of sand in the state.
+It is one of the cleanest and safest strips of sand in the state.
 The water is shallow and a little murky but without an undertow or rough waves.

 Rockport has a growing arts community and boasts the Rockport Center for the Arts (three galleries, classes and workshops), 15 art galleries and a nationally known sculpture foundry.
 Residents also enjoy the Texas Maritime Museum, two golf courses, 30 churches and a YMCA.
 The Aransas Public Library provides free Internet access.

-Rockport does not have a hospital, but 75-bed Care Regional Medical Center is just 10 miles away in Aransas Pass.
-It is not, however, accredited and does not receive good patient reviews.
-Corpus Christi has eight hospitals, most of which are accredited and several of which are award-winning.
+Rockport does not have a hospital, but Corpus Christi has eight hospitals, most of which are accredited and several of which are award-winning.
 Rockport has a couple of medical clinics, including one that specializes in geriatric care.
 For military retirees, the nearest VA outpatient clinic is in Corpus Christi, and the nearest VA hospital is in Harlingen, 135 miles away.

 The county provides a dial-a-ride van service Monday through Friday, and the Texas Council on Aging, which manages the Senior Services Center, provides transportation to the Center and to local shopping areas and medical appointments.
 The Center also has activities (cards, fitness classes), noon meals, prescription assistance, home delivered meals and medical screening clinics.